-An elegant study is presented testing the appetite-suppressing effects of walnuts.
+An elegant study is presented, testing the appetite-suppressing effects of walnuts.

-This is the fourth of a seven-video series on the fascinating phenomenon of Solving the Mystery of the Missing Calories—why don’t nuts make us fat?
-I review the balance of evidence in Nuts and Obesity: The Weight of Evidence and introduced two theories on Monday, both of which were not well supported by a study on peanut butter I detailed in yesterday's video-of-the-dayTesting the Pistachio Principle.
+This is the fourth of a seven-video series on a fascinating phenomenon—why don’t nuts make us fat?
+I reviewed the balance of evidence in Nuts and Obesity: The Weight of Evidence, and introduced two theories in Solving the Mystery of the Missing Calories—both of which were not well supported by a study on peanut butter, which I detailed in Testing the Pistachio Principle.
 We finally seem to be getting somewhere, though we still haven’t accounted for all the missing calories.
-Tomorrow we’ll check out the Testing the Fat Burning Theory.
-For my crazy breakfast smoothie concoction see A Better Breakfast, and if you haven't yet, please feel free to subscribe to my videos for free by clicking here.
+Next, we’ll check out the Testing the Fat-Burning Theory.
+For my crazy breakfast smoothie concoction, see A Better Breakfast.